 Aroma: Light, sweet malt aroma with toffee, nutty and/or caramel notes.
-A light but appealing fresh hop aroma (UK varieties) may also be noticed.
-A light fruity ester aroma may be evident in these beers, but should not dominate.
-Very low to no diacetyl.
+A light but appealing fresh hop aroma (UK varieties) may

 Appearance: Dark amber to reddish-brown color.
 Clear.
 Low to moderate off-white to light tan head.

 Flavor: Gentle to moderate malt sweetness, with a nutty, lightly caramelly character and a medium-dry to dry finish.
 Malt may also have a toasted, biscuity, or toffee-like character.
 Medium to medium-low bitterness.
 Malt-hop balance is nearly even, with hop flavor low to none (UK varieties).
 Some fruity esters can be present; low diacetyl (especially butterscotch) is optional but acceptable.